stanonyime/pynojo/docs/source/devnotes.rst

     autocmd filetype python set expandtab
     autocmd filetype python set textwidth=79

+And please keep in mind that all the code should be **thread-safe**, so be careful when modifying global variables.

 .. _devnotes-nls:

 Native Language Support (NLS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All the human-readable messages in stooj source code should be written in English.
+All the human-readable messages in stooj python source code and templates should be written in English.
+There should NOT be any non-ASCII characters in the source, except in nls/config.py, where TRANS_LIST describes the available translations.

 stooj dose not use the NLS mechanism provided by Pyramid and Chameleon.
 Instead, stooj has its own :mod:`stooj.nls` package, which is based on `GNU gettext <http://www.gnu.org/software/gettext/>`_.
 To generate the pot file, cd to *utils* and execute *./genpot*.
 The pot file will be written to stooj/nls/stooj.pot.
 The locale directory is stooj/nls/locale.
-To update the po files, cd to *utils* and execute *./update-po*.
+To update the po files or regenerate the mo files, cd to *utils* and execute *./update-po* or *./genmo* respectively.

 To localize: